DonaH/donasrecipes/README.md

 # Hey!
-This is my recipes collections!
+This is my recipes collection!